dddrrreee/cs140e-22win/labs/14-process+vm/README.md

   3. Compile `pix` with higher level optimizations.
   4. Turn on caching; switch from write-through to write-back.
-  5. Change the expensive virtual memory coherence methods from lab 12 to be more targeted (and much more efficien).
-In particular, don't kill the entire TLB when modifying a PTE entry (or defer the coherene until the end).
+  5. Change the expensive virtual memory coherence methods from lab 12 to be more targeted (and much more efficient).
+In particular, don't kill the entire TLB when modifying a PTE entry (or defer the coherence until the end).
   6. If you turn on interrupts, and change the frequency, there should be no user-visible difference.